Saturday, May 30, 2009

 Tuesday, May 26, 2009

-I put my M16 on burst and squeezed the trigger slowly with my left index finger.
-I never hit anything; not a building, not a car, not a person.
-It was like my bullets knew the fight wasn’t worth it but I kept shooting.
-In-between shots I yelled for the other soldiers.
-I wasn’t ready to be left alone.
-I wasn’t ready to die.
+I put my M16 on burst and squeeze the trigger slowly with my left index finger.
+I don’t hit anything: not a building, a car, or a person.
+It’s like my bullets know the fight isn’t worth it, but I keep shooting, and between shots, I cry out for the other soldiers.

 Dear Mr. and Mrs. Hoit,

-We are sorry to inform you but your daughter was shot in the face by a man who didn‘t believe in using shampoo.
+We are sorry to inform you but your daughter, Specialist Kate Hoit, was shot in the face by a man who didn‘t believe in using shampoo.
 You should know the Army trained her well but apparently she liked to do things her own way.
 On the day of her death she separated herself from the other soldiers, hid behind a building, and she was a terrible shot.
 By the way, her face ate her fingers so we suggest a closed casket.
-We are sorry for your lose.
+We are sorry for your loss.

 Sincerely,